nitinkc/nitinkc.github.io/_posts/git/2023-11-09-multi-repo-push.md

 	fetch = +refs/heads/*:refs/remotes/origin/*
 ```

-### remote set-url
+### 2. remote set-url
-The remote repo can be set to another repo is needed, or if the project already exists.
+The remote repo can be set to another repo if needed
+- if the project already exists.
 This will **replace** the old remote
 ```shell
 # If the project is already a git project and you want to set github repo to the existing project
 git remote set-url <remote_name> <remote_url>
 git remote set-url origin https://github.com/nitinkc/x.git
 ```

-replacing the old repo `git-tests.git` with the new one `x.git`
+- replacing the old repo `git-tests.git` with the new one `x.git`

 ```editorconfig
 [remote "origin"]